lcpp-org/RustBCA/README.md

 Windows, MacOS, and Linux systems.

 [HDF5] for particle list input has been tested on Windows, but version 1.10.6 must be used.
-[rcpr], the adaptive Chebyshev Proxy Rootfinder with automatic subdivision and polynomial rootfinder package for [Rust], has not yet been successfully compiled on Windows.
-However, it can be compiled on the Windows Subsystem for Linux (WSL) and, likely, on Ubuntu for Windows or Cygwin.

 #### Manual Dependences